 If a party’s Credit Support Provider shall furnish a Letter of Credit hereunder, the amount otherwise required under such Letter of Credit may at the option of such Credit Support Provider be reduced by the amount of any Letter of Credit established by such party (but only for such time as such party’s Letter of Credit shall be in effect).
 In the event a party shall be required to furnish a Letter of Credit hereunder, the amount otherwise required under such Letter of Credit may at the option of such party be reduced by the amount of any Letter of Credit established by such party’s Credit Support Provider (but only for such time as such Credit Support Provider’s Letter of Credit shall be in effect).

-(5) Upon the occurrence of a Letter of Credit Default, the Pledgor agrees to deliver a substitute Letter of Credit or other Eligible Credit Support to the Secured Party in an amount at least equal to that of the Letter of Credit to be replaced on or before the first (1st) Business Day after written demand by the Secured Party (or the third (3rd) Business Day if only clause (i) under the definition of Letter of Credit Default applies).
+(5) Upon the occurrence of a Letter of Credit Default, the Pledgor agrees to either cause another Issuer to deliver a substitute Letter of Credit to the Secured Party or, alternatively, provide other Eligible Credit Support to the Secured Party in an amount at least equal to that of the Letter of Credit to be replaced on or before the second (2nd) Business Day after written demand by the Secured Party (or the fifth (5th) Business Day if only clause (i) under the definition of Letter of Credit Default applies).

 (6) Notwithstanding Paragraph 10, in all cases, the costs and expenses (including but limited to the reasonable costs, expenses, and external attorneys’ fees to the Secured Party) of establishing, renewing, substituting, canceling, increasing, and reducing the amount of (as the case may be) one or more Letters of Credit shall be borne by the Pledgor.